Traveling from Kentucky to Illinois for the Abortion Pill

 How do I schedule an appointment?

 Call The Center for Women at (708) 450-4545 to schedule your appointment.
-When you call, let the staff know you are traveling from Kentucky so they can help you find the best appointment time for your travel plans.
+When you call, let the staff know you are traveling from Kentucky so they can help you pick the best time for your travel plans.

 How long is the drive from Louisville to the clinic?

 The drive from Louisville to The Center for Women in Westchester takes about 5 hours via I-65 North to I-57 North to I-294.
-The clinic is located just west of Chicago with easy highway access and free parking.
+The clinic is just west of Chicago with easy highway access and free parking.

 Do I need an Illinois ID to get the abortion pill?